helmedeiros/blog/content/en/posts/2014-11-06-technology-is-not-enough-barry-oreilly.md

 seo_noindex: null
 embed: null
 categories:
   - Technology
 tags:
-- '#AgileBR'
+  - "#AgileBR"
   - Barry O'Reilly
-subtitle: Software development concepts and practices
+subtitle: Transform your organization from hierarchical control to networked agility—embracing transparency, user feedback, and uncertainty to build lean enterprises that thrive in unpredictable markets
 ---

 During the years, companies appear and disappear with a certain frequency, and not just small ones have disappeared, but many large ones have perished as well.